rockhyrax0/Proton-Updater/README.md

 OnCalendar=daily
 ```

-The empty `OnCalendar=` is required — it clears the shipped values instead of adding to them.
+The empty `OnCalendar=` is required: it clears the shipped values instead of adding to them.

 ## Verification

 Assets are downloaded over HTTPS and checked against the release's published SHA-512 or SHA-256, in whichever of the two common formats upstream used.

 On a mismatch, the default is to **warn and proceed**.
 That's deliberate: the transfer was HTTPS, the archive carries its own CRC, and a genuinely corrupt file fails at extraction a few seconds later anyway.
-Blocking a good update on a checksum quirk — a stale sums file, an upstream re-upload — costs more than it saves.
+Blocking a good update on a checksum quirk (a stale sums file, an upstream re-upload) costs more than it saves.
 Set `VERIFY_STRICT=1` for the hard guarantee, or `NO_VERIFY=1` to skip the check.

 One caveat worth stating plainly: both upstreams publish checksums to the same GitHub release as the asset.
 A match proves the bytes you got are the bytes GitHub served.
 It does not prove GitHub served the right bytes.